• About

 For years, Wallenda had performed his dangerous stunts countless times without incident, but on March 22, 1978, his luck finally ran out.
 While walking 121 feet above the pavement on a high-wire stretched between two towers of a Puerto Rico hotel, an unfortunate combination of improper rigging and strong wind gusts tripped up the 73-year-old Wallenda, and he fell to his death.

-Wallenda isn’t the only daredevil who has taken giant risks in life — there are personal finance daredevils who fail to properly manage risks too.
-And while there is nothing riskier than putting one’s life on the line, it’s still extremely important to understand and effectively manage the financial risks we face in life.
+Of course, Wallenda isn’t the only daredevil who has taken giant risks in life — there are personal finance daredevils who fail to properly manage risks too.
+And while there’s nothing riskier than putting one’s life on the line, it’s still extremely important to understand and effectively manage the financial risks we face in life.

 Risks are typically managed in one of three ways:

-The decision on which of those three options to employ is usually a factor of how much money you are willing to spend to mitigate the risk, and the level of risk you’re willing to accept.
+Which option to employ is usually a factor of how much you’re willing to spend to mitigate the risk, and the amount of risk you’re willing to accept — otherwise known as your “risk tolerance.”

-Here are some of the most common ways you can properly manage financial risk:
+With that in mind, here are the most common ways to properly manage financial risk:

 Carry the proper amount of insurance